tobyhodges/studious-happiness/episodes/05a-iterable-data-types.md

 - "Explain what it means for a data type to be iterable."
 - "Explain what ordered means in the context of iterable variables."
 - "Explain  how a mutable data type differs from an immutable data type."
-- "Explain the use of code blocks in episodes."
 keypoints:
 - "Iterable data types are collections of objects."
 - "Ordered data types perserve the order of creation."